 I can tell you that Kobus was touched by those of you who left comments on the original post when he first got injured.
 He was a gentle soul who had been humbled by what he’d been through, but had a smile that could light up a room, and an enthusiasm about him that was infectious.
 In truth, I could write for hours about my short meeting with this fantastic guy.

-On Tuesday of this week, he posted a comment on his Facebook page that said he was getting a car on Saturday, modified for him to be able to drive it, but he was very excited. " Then it's me and the open road! " he said.
+On Tuesday of this week, he posted a comment on his Facebook page that said he was getting a car on Saturday, modified for him to be able to drive it, but he was very excited.

 Earlier today though, four years after his terrible injury, he was murdered in his home.